A UK size 7 shoe typically converts to about a European size 40.5 to 41, and many official brand charts list it as EU 41.

 Tried-and-true advice includes:

-• Measure your foot length accurately: Stand on a ruler or measuring tape first thing in the morning when feet are at their largest.
+- Measure your foot length accurately: Stand on a ruler or measuring tape and measure at the end of the day, when feet are usually slightly larger.
+Nike’s guide on how to measure your foot size explains the process clearly.

 Understanding “What Is Size 7 Uk In European?” is just part of smart shopping—knowing your foot shape and preferred fit style completes the picture.